csamak/impatience/README.md

 ### Multi-root Workspace

 `impatience.code-workspace` defines a multi-root workspace which simplifies tooling.
-For now subdirectories do not have thier own `.devcontainer`.
+For now subdirectories do not have their own `.devcontainer`.

 ### Basic commands: